top of page

 DURING THE PROCEDURE

-In general, the procedure is very well-tolerated by infants & children.
+In general, the Laser Frenectomy procedure is very well-tolerated by infants & children.
 We take every measure possible to ensure that pain & stress during the procedure is minimized.
-Dr. Allie utilizes a CO2 laser for a quick, precise, and gentle frenectomy procedure.
+Dr. Allie utilizes a CO2 laser for a quick, precise, and gentle Infant Frenectomy and Child Frenectomy procedure.
 The CO2 laser promotes rapid healing & minimizes the risk of bleeding, discomfort, or infection.
-Due to laser safety regulations, parents are not permitted in the treatment room during the procedure.
+Due to laser safety regulations, parents are not permitted in the treatment room during the frenectomy procedure.
 Dr. Allie will bring your child to and from you, & the approximate time away from you is about 10 minutes.
-The actual time of the laser procedure is 30 seconds.
+The actual time of the Laser Frenectomy procedure is 30 seconds.
 Infants and children will be swaddled & safety goggles/glasses will be placed on the eyes for safety.
 A topical numbing agent is applied to the area near the frenum.
 Some bleeding may occur and will usually subside within a few minutes.
-Crying & fussing are common during & after the procedure.
+Crying & fussing are common during & after the Laser Frenectomy procedure.

 AFTER THE PROCEDURE

-Many children are able to quickly adapt and thrive following the procedure.
+Many children are able to quickly adapt and thrive following the Laser Frenectomy procedure.
 Others may take some time to adjust to the new movement.
-One of the most important things to understand when your child has a tongue and/or lip-tie release is that improvement is a team approach.
-The release of the frenum is just one piece of the puzzle.
+One of the most important things to understand when your child has a tongue-tie and/or lip-tie release is that improvement is a team approach.
+The release of the frenum (or frenectomy) is just one piece of the puzzle.
 Support from other professionals like lactation consultants, speech therapists, occupational therapists, craniosacral therapists, myofunctional therapists and other therapeutic modalities is highly recommended.
 The tongue is a muscle, and it becomes used to functioning in a certain way just like any other muscle in the body.
 When the tongue function is restricted by a tongue-tie the body adapts.
 It takes time for the brain to figure out how to use the tongue effectively once the tie is released.
-For infants, often mothers notice a difference immediately.
+Following an Infant Frenectomy, mothers often notice a difference immediately.
 It is also normal to not notice much difference right after.
 Sometimes there may even be a little regression in sucking for a day or two as your child’s brain tries to sort out how to use their tongue now that the restriction is gone.
 Some babies need chiropractic care, physical therapy, or occupational therapy to address other issues that can affect nursing.

 bottom of page